derfc/Canvas/README.md

 Due to massive calculations, we don't recommend using Fill Bucket in large area.

+## UI

+App navigation is a scrollable container separated into 2 groups, Main and Utility.

+### Main Group;

+- Function selector buttons
+- Buttons get highlighted when clicked, indicating the current ‘Mode’ of the app.
+- Functions with no ‘Modes’, e.g. ‘Download’ and ‘Clear All’ only get highlighted briefly to provide visual feedback

+### Utility Group:

+- Modifiers to change parameter of selected functions, such as color selectors and stroke size selector
+- Selectors will display currently selected color/size to provide visual feedback

 ## Shapes Modifiers:

 - Control/Command: Fixed the starting as center of current drawing